 Structures of the Neck and Spine

 The many small parts of the neck leave it susceptible to several different injuries.
-These causes are the most common, but it is important to get tested to ensure that the cause of neck pain is diagnosed correctly.
-Some of the most common causes of neck pain are:
+The causes listed below are the most common, but it is important to get examined to ensure that the cause of neck pain is diagnosed correctly.
+Common causes of neck pain are:

-- Previous Injury: some traumatic injuries, especially those that involved a form of whiplash, can contribute to neck pain after the injury and later in life.
-Some injuries may heal, but they can sometimes heal in an incorrect way that leads to neck pain later in life.
+- Injury: traumatic injuries, especially those that involved a form of whiplash, can contribute to neck pain after the injury and later in life.
+Some injuries may heal on their own, but they can sometimes heal in an incorrect way that leads to neck pain later in life.

-- Arthritis: arthritis is characterized by the gradual degeneration of soft tissue in the body.
-Osteoarthritis in the cervical spine typically affects the articular cartilage between the bone of the vertebrae, causing them to rub against one another and cause damage.
-This damage can not only cause pain, it can also change the structure of the joint to the point where it is pinching or causing damage to nearby nerves.
+- Arthritis: arthritis is characterized by the gradual degeneration of the structures in the body.
+Osteoarthritis in the cervical spine typically affects the articular cartilage between the bones of the vertebrae, causing them to rub against one another and cause damage.
+This damage can not only cause pain but can also change the structure of the joint to the point where it is pinching or causing damage to nearby nerves.

-- Poor Posture: a lifetime of holding the neck in a poor position can lead to neck problems and pain later in life.
+- Poor Posture: consistently maintaining the neck in a poor position can lead to neck problems and pain later in life.

 The aspect of neck pain that can lead to nausea involves the condition called cervical vertigo.
 Cervical vertigo is caused by a nerve or blood vessel being pinched in the neck.
-This can lead to nerve signals not being sent where they need to go and disrupted oxygen flow if it is a pinched blood vessel.
-This condition can also impact the inner ear, causing the sensation of dizziness or nausea.
-Cervical vertigo and neck problems in general have a long list of potential symptoms.
+This can lead to nerve signals not being sent where they need to go and disrupted oxygen flow.

 Signs and Symptoms of Neck Pain